jcdaly97/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational databases is a way to structure your databases

+sql is just a language that a computer uses to view and manipulate databases and many different structures including relational databases can use it

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? so that they are searchable and so that you can combine tables that make reference to that key

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. you need a table with multiple values that are associated with a seperate table this can cause redundancy problems

 ## Minimum Viable Product